Prompt Flow Integrity to Prevent Privilege Escalation in LLM Agents: Evaluation

 \subsection{Evaluation Results}

-We evaluate the performance of \sys in terms of security and utility using the benchmarks and metrics described in~\autoref{s:eval:setup}.
-We compare the SUR and ATR of \sys with various LLM agents~(i.e., \cc{Baseline}, \cc{IsolateGPT}, and \cc{f-secure}), LLM models~(i.e., GPT-4o, GPT-4o-mini, Claude 3.5 Sonnet, and Gemini 1.5 Pro 002), and benchmarks~(i.e., AgentDojo and AgentBench OS).
-Next, we analyze the reasons for failed utility tasks in \sys.
-Finally, we evaluate the accuracy of unsafe data flow alerts generated by \sys.
+We evaluated the performance of \sys in terms of security, utility, usability, and costs, using the benchmarks and metrics described in~\autoref{s:eval:setup}.
+We compared the SUR and ATR of \sys with various LLM agents~(i.e., \cc{Baseline}, \cc{IsolateGPT}, and \cc{f-secure}), LLM models~(i.e., GPT-4o, GPT-4o-mini, Claude 3.5 Sonnet, and Gemini 1.5 Pro 002), and benchmarks~(i.e., AgentDojo and AgentBench OS).
+Next, we analyzed the failure reasons for utility tasks in \sys to understand the impact of \sys on utility.

+We evaluated guardrail alerts of \sys in terms of accuracy and usability-security trade-off.
+For accuracy, we measured the false positive and false negative rates of \sys's guardrail alerts.
+To assess the trade-off between usability and security, we compared the number of alerts and attacked task rates~(ATR) of \cc{Baseline}~(i.e., the worst security), \cc{IsolateGPT}, \sys, and \cc{Full-Alert}, which is a modified version of the \cc{Baseline} that raises an alert for every tool call~(i.e., the worst usability).

+Finally, we measured the latency and token usage overhead introduced by \sys, in comparison to the \cc{Baseline}.
 In~\autoref{s:appendix:eval:perf}, we provide full evaluation results for all models and benchmarks including the utility scores, attack success rates, latency, and token usage.

 \PP{Secure Utility Rate} \autoref{fig:utility} presents the Secure Utility Rate~(SUR) across different agents and models.
 SUR is defined as the percentage of user tasks successfully completed by the agent while remaining secure against attacks.
 We further show the breakdown of the remaining percentage, consisting of utility success but attacked by prompt injection attacks~(Prompt), data injection attacks~(Data), both prompt and data injection attacks~(Both), and utility failure~(Fail).